nesi/perf-training/_lessons/python-scatter/00-introduction.md

  * understand that there are many ways to write a program (but some ways are better than others)
  * know how to apply different strategies to get your code to run faster

+## Prerequisites

+To take this training you will need:

+ * to be able to log into a Unix computer (and submit jobs if connected to a NeSI computer)
+ * be comfortable with typing Unix and git commands
+ * know how to use an editor
+ * have a some knowledge of Python and C/C++

 ## Getting ready

 The training requires: